 "The report card can help you identify areas that need improvement, recognize areas in which your brand is strong, and learn more about how your particular brand is configured." - Kevin Keller

-Because they will lack experience with the new company, the brand report card should be filled out by all the current members of the marketing team.
+Because they will lack experience with the company, the brand report card should also be filled out by all the current members of the marketing team.
 The resulting scores can be combined to give the new manager a good sense of the strengths and challenges of the brand.

 The brand report card exercise can then be repeated once a year to measure the progress on improving areas of concern.